 Origins of the Australian War Memorial

-Many a man lying out there at Pozières or in the low scrub at Gallipoli, with his poor tired senses barely working through the fever of his brain, has thought in his last moments: "Well – well – it's over; but in Australia they will be proud of this."
+'Many a man lying out there at Pozières or in the low scrub at Gallipoli, with his poor tired senses barely working through the fever of his brain, has thought in his last moments: "Well – well – it's over; but in Australia they will be proud of this."'
 (Charles Bean)

-Pozières has been a terrible sight all day ...
+'Pozières has been a terrible sight all day ...

 One knew that the Brigades which went in last night were there today in that insatiable factory of ghastly wounds.
 The men were simply turned in there as into some ghastly giant mincing machine.
 They have to stay there while shell after huge shell descends with a shriek close beside them – each one an acute mental torture – each shrieking tearing crash bringing a promise to each man – instantaneous – I will tear you into ghastly wounds – I will rend your flesh and pulp an arm or a leg – fling you half a gaping quivering man (like these that you see smashed around you one by one) to lie there rotting and blackening like all the things you saw by the awful roadside, or in that sickening dusty crater.
-Ten or twenty times a minute every man in the trench has that instant fear thrust tight upon his shoulders – I don't care how brave he is – with a crash that is a physical pain and a strain to withstand.
+Ten or twenty times a minute every man in the trench has that instant fear thrust tight upon his shoulders – I don't care how brave he is – with a crash that is a physical pain and a strain to withstand.'

-I remember in August 1916 when after his busy days tramping the Pozières battlefield and visiting units in the line he would roll out his blankets on the chalk firestep of the old British front line ... on the edge of Becourt Wood and Sausage Gully.
-We used to sleep feet to head– C.E.W.B., Padre Dexter, myself, and others – and although I cannot recall the actual conversations today I do remember that on a number of occasions he talked about what he had in his mind concerning some future Australian war memorial museum.
+'I remember in August 1916 when after his busy days tramping the Pozières battlefield and visiting units in the line he would roll out his blankets on the chalk firestep of the old British front line ... on the edge of Becourt Wood and Sausage Gully.
+We used to sleep feet to head– C.E.W.B.
+(Bean), Padre Dexter, myself, and others – and although I cannot recall the actual conversations today I do remember that on a number of occasions he talked about what he had in his mind concerning some future Australian war memorial museum.'

-John Treloar (1894–1952) contributed more than any other person to the realisation of Bean's idea.
+John Treloar (1894–1952) contributed more than any other person to the realisation of Bean's vision.
 Treloar, who came from Melbourne, also landed on Gallipoli on 25 April 1915.
 In 1917, as a captain, he was appointed to head the newly created Australian War Records Section (AWRS) in London, responsible for collecting records and relics for the future museum and to help the official historian in his work.
-After the war, Treloar devoted his life to the Memorial and had influence over every aspect of its development.
-Appointed Director of the Memorial in 1920, he remained in this position for the rest of his life, apart from a period in charge of the Military History and Information Section (MHIS) during the Second World War.
+After the war, Treloar devoted his life to the Memorial and had influence over almost every aspect of its development.
+Appointed Director of the Memorial in 1920, he remained in this position for the rest of his life, apart from a brief period in charge of the Military History and Information Section (MHIS) during the Second World War.

-AWRS was set up in 1917 to ensure Australia would have its own collection of records and relics of the great war being fought.
-Treloar devoted himself especially to improving the quality of the unit war diaries which recorded the action of each unit day by day, and to ensuring that after the war the official historian would have a well ordered collection of the diaries and supplementary material to work from.
+The Australian War Records Section (AWRS) was set up in 1917 to ensure Australia would have its own collection of records and relics of the great war being fought.
+Treloar devoted himself especially to improving the quality of the unit and formation war diaries which recorded their operations and activities daily, and to ensuring that after the war the official historian would have a well ordered collection of the diaries and supplementary primary source material to work from.